romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## exists

-Use `.exists()` to check if there is at least one record matching conditions.
+Use `.exists()` to check if there is at least one record-matching condition.

 It will discard previous `.select` statements if any.
 Returns a boolean.